Operation Commando: Background

 October was a good month for operations in the west central part of Korea, since the weather was usually dry.
 This permitted full air support and eliminated the problems of flash floods and heavy mud.
 Terrain in the I Corps sector varied from low lands in the west to small, steep hills in the center and low rolling hills on the eastern fringes of the Corps' boundary.
-To carry out Operation Commando, as the I Corps' advance was called, General O'Daniel planned to use four divisions from his own Corps and one from the neighboring US IX Corps to prevent the development of a sag along the Corps' boundaries.
-On the Corps' western flank the ROK 1st Infantry Division, commanded by Brig.
-Gen. Bak Lim Hang, would leave Line Wyoming, cross the Imjin River, and move toward Kaesong.
+To carry out Operation Commando, as the I Corps' advance was called, O'Daniel planned to use four divisions from his own Corps and one from the neighboring US IX Corps to prevent the development of a sag along the Corps' boundaries.
+On the Corps' western flank the ROK 1st Infantry Division, commanded by Brigadier general Bak Lim Hang, would leave Line Wyoming, cross the Imjin River, and move toward Kaesong.
 The British Commonwealth Division, under General James Cassels, was on the eastern flank of the ROK 1st and would take the high ground between Samich'on and Kyeho-dong.
-Still farther east, the 1st Cavalry Division, under Maj.
-Gen. Thomas Harrold, would move to the northwest on an 8 mi front between Kyeho-dong and Kamgol.
-On the Corps' right flank, Maj.
-Gen. Robert H. Soule's 3rd Infantry Division would advance and capture Hill 281, 6 mi northwest of Ch'orwon, and Hills 373 and 324, 7 mi west by north of the city.
-The 3rd Division would also link up at Chungasan with the IX Corps' 25th Infantry Division, now commanded by Maj.
-Gen. Ira P. Swift, as the 25th advanced to take over defensible terrain north of the confluence of the Hant'an and Namdae Rivers northeast of Ch'orwon.
+Still farther east, the 1st Cavalry Division, under Major general Thomas Harrold, would move to the northwest on an 8 mi front between Kyeho-dong and Kamgol.
+On the Corps' right flank, Major general Robert H. Soule's 3rd Infantry Division would advance and capture Hill 281, 6 mi northwest of Ch'orwon, and Hills 373 and 324, 7 mi west by north of the city.
+The 3rd Division would also link up at Chungasan with the IX Corps' 25th Infantry Division, now commanded by Major general Ira P. Swift, as the 25th advanced to take over defensible terrain north of the confluence of the Hant'an and Namdae Rivers northeast of Ch'orwon.

 Elements, of four PVA armies the 65th, 64th, 47th, and 42nd would have to be pushed back before the Jamestown Line could be reached, but as Van Fleet remarked to the press on 30 September, the basic mission of the Eighth Army was to seek out and destroy the enemy.